Apple event 2021: When will we see the iPhone 13 and what else can we expect?

-Apple's next event could be just around the corner.
-There hasn't been any official word yet, but we speculate the iPhone 13, AirPods 3 and Apple Watch 7 could be on the way sometime this month in September for the company's fall event.
+The next Apple event could be just around the corner.
+There hasn't been any official word yet, but we speculate the iPhone 13, AirPods 3 and Apple Watch 7 could be on the way sometime this month for the company's fall event.
 We could also see the iPad Mini 6 and a ninth-generation iPad later this year.

 It was previously thought that the event could be partially in-person, but Bloomberg's Mark Gurman says that with Apple's rumored decision to delay its return to in-person work, the next event will probably be completely virtual like last year's.